pascaldiehm/serializable/README.md

 Even though for most cases this approach does exactly what it is supposed to do, there are a few limitations/caveats:

 1. For every pointer that is serialized, the object pointed to also has to be serialized in the same invocation of the `serialize` function.
 Otherwise serializing the object will fail.
 2. Stored pointers lose their type.
 If the serialized data got corrupted or tampered with, deserializing a pointer might point you to a completely different type.
 To prevent this from happening you can override the `classID` method, which should return a unique ID for the current class.
 This ID will then be used to perform some basic type checking when deserializing pointers.
-Note that typechecking with a class ID is only possible, if the exposed pointer is not a `nullptr`.
+Still, this is no safety guarantee.
 TLDR: Serializing pointers is to be used with caution.
 3. Usually when exposing a variable, it becomes valid (i.e. the new value) right after your call to the `expose` function.
 Not so for pointers though.
 Since a pointer can point to an object that has not been deserialized when the pointer is deserialized, all pointers are set after _all_ `expose` calls are processed.

 ## Usage